King-Slayer20/Vchat2/README.md

 7. Raise hand
 8. See the names of the participants in the call
 9. Remove a participant from the meeting (Can only be done by the host)
-10. Directly copy the link to the call
+10. Join with upto 10 people in the call